Playboy One

 Playboy One was a free-to-air satellite television channel in the United Kingdom operated by Playboy TV UK/Benelux Limited that broadcast on Sky Digital from November 2005 until the end of September of 2008.
 It was the only permanently free-to-air television station operated by any associated subsidiary of Playboy Enterprises.

 History

 The service launched on 14 November 2005, and was described as a general male entertainment channel with a lower LCN, placing it in the "Entertainment" section of the Sky EPG, as opposed to specialist where its sister channel lies.
-The channel broadcast promos during the morning and afternoon, and from 7:00pm–11:00pm, broadcast a shopping strand titled "Playboy Store".
-From 11:00pm–5:00am, the channel broadcast softcore erotic programming from Playboy's library, including Playboy's Babes, Sexcetera and Red Shoe Diaries.
+The channel broadcast promos during the morning and afternoon, and from 7:00 p.m. – 11:00 p.m., broadcast a shopping strand titled "Playboy Store".
+From 11:00 p.m. – 5:00 a.m., the channel broadcast softcore erotic programming from Playboy's library, including Playboy's Babes, Sexcetera and Red Shoe Diaries.

 By 2006, a newly-added "Adult" category was added to the EPG, and so the channel moved there.